edoardoperon/CRM/README.md

 | large |2765| 4535 |

 (b) Operative margin per customer in all years

+In the first column there are the names of the customers, in the second column the sum of the operating margin (found as price * quantity - unit cost * quantity), the data refers to both years considered.

 |c_name | sum|
 | ----------- | ----------- |